 Front/Space, Kansas City, Missouri: September 1-17, 2017.
 Featuring Agustine Zegers, Regina de Miguel and Lucrecia Dalt, Leila Nadir and Cary Peppermint, and SE Nash, WhiteFeather Hunter, Zoë Schneider, The Unstitute, Nicki Green, and Rubina Martini.
 Co-curated by Lauren Fournier and SE Nash.
 View the Facebook event for more information here.

 Institute for Gender, Sexuality and Feminist Studies of McGill University, Montreal: September 30 – October 1, 2017.
 Presented as part of the LEAVENING THE CONVERSATION: Food, Fermentation and Feminism conference.
 Featuring Rubina Martini, The Unstitute, Leila Nadir, WhiteFeather Hunter, Zoë Schneider, and Nicki Green.
 Curated by Lauren Fournier.

-METER Artist-Run Centre, Copenhagen: Fall 2017 (TBD).
+Medical Museion, Copenhagen: Oct 24, 2018.
 Curated by Lauren Fournier, in collaboration with Ida Bencke and Dea Antonsen of the LAE.

 From the abstract by Lauren Fornier: